henrik-lauritsen-ch/SACCR/README.md

 FX Hedge Sets are build for a specific combination of two currencies.
 As an examplpe for FX derivatives involving EUR and USD this can either be EURUSD or USDEUR (free choice).
 Now a financial institution may have a position in EURUSD where it buys EUR for USD and another position where it buys USD for EUR.

-  1. First step: select EURUSD as Hedge set
+  1. First step: select EURUSD as Hedge set (or USDEUR if preferred)

   2. Second step: find delta of the forward positions.
 For the buy EUR, sell USD this is seen from a EURUSD point of view a "buy" i.e. delta would be 1.0.
 The Buy USD, Sell EUR is considered a "sell" seen from a EURUSD point of view, which means that the delta should be -1.0